Whats That Lump On My Neck

 enlarged lymph node, which can be caused by the common cold or any other throat infection.
 But if the lump persists

-or grows larger over the next few weeks, you should see a doctor.
+or grows larger over the next few weeks, you should see an ENT Doctor.
 This is especially true if the mass moves up upon

 swallowing - this is a distinctive sign that the lump may be a thyroid mass.
 There are several possible causes of a